jir28/Analisys-MEG-jupyter-notebook/README.md

 # Analisys-MEG-jupyter-notebook
-Program builded in jupyter notebook of Magnetoencephalografy
+Program made in the jupyter magnetoencephalography notebook